Epiq122/epiqreel/PROGRESS.md

 - ✅ Location header (RFC 7231) for newly created resources
 - ✅ Models struct wrapper for dependency injection pattern
 - ✅ Pointer receivers for database models to avoid copying
+- ✅ Partial updates using pointer fields (*string, *int32, \*Runtime)
+- ✅ Nil pointer check pattern for detecting which fields to update
+- ✅ Optimistic concurrency control (OCC) for preventing lost updates
+- ✅ Version field as optimistic lock for concurrent modifications
+- ✅ WHERE clause with version check: AND version = $6
+- ✅ ErrEditConflict for detecting race conditions
+- ✅ HTTP 409 Conflict for edit conflict scenarios
+- ✅ Context timeouts with context.WithTimeout()
+- ✅ QueryRowContext() and ExecContext() for timeout-aware queries
+- ✅ defer cancel() pattern for context cleanup
+- ✅ 3-second timeout for database operations
+- ✅ Race condition testing with concurrent requests (xargs -P8)

 **Questions:**